The Print Document action is used to print input documents. It contains the following customizable parameters:

 •Click the Properties button to open the Properties dialog box for the selected printer.

-•Click the Page Setup button to open the Page Setup dialog box.
-See (figure 3) below.
+•Click the Page Setup button to open the Page Setup dialog box and determine page setup options, as detailed in (figure 3) below.

 •The options in the Page Range section determine which pages of the document will be printed:

-•Use the Subset option to select All Pages, Odd Pages Only or Even Pages Only.
+•Use the Subset option to select All Pages, Odd Pages or Even Pages as desired.

 •Select the Reverse Order box to print documents in reverse numerical order.